Anomalous current fluctuations from Euler hydrodynamics: Anomalous charge FCS from BMFT

-As was also observed in Ref.~\cite{Krajnik2022}, the SCGF Eq.~\eqref{eq:SCGF_exact} is anomalous in that the scaled higher cumulants $c_{2n>4}=\lim_{t\to\infty}t^{-1}\langle [\hat{J}(t)]^{2n}\rangle^c$ are singular.
-BMFT clarifies the physical origin of this anomalous behavior: since the normal mode $b(x,t)$ of the charge $\varrho_c(x,t)$ travels along the ray $x=0$, fluctuations along $x=0$ proliferate and thereby render clustering of connected charge current correlations algebraic in time \cite{Doyon2019}.
+As also observed in Ref.~\cite{Krajnik2022}, the generating function $\langle e^{\ii\lambda \hat J(t)}\rangle$ is anomalous with singular higher scaled cumulants $c_{2n>4}=\lim_{t\to\infty}t^{-1}\langle [\hat{J}(t)]^{2n}\rangle^c$.
+BMFT clarifies the physical origin of this anomalous behavior: since the normal mode $b(x,t)$ of the charge $\varrho_c(x,t)$ travels along the ray $x=0$, fluctuations along $x=0$ proliferate and render clustering of connected charge current correlations algebraic in time \cite{Doyon2019}.
 While such a scenario generally results in superdiffusion \cite{Spohn2014}, it is avoided here due to the charge conjugation symmetry of the system \cite{Krajnik_Schmidt_Pasquier_Prosen_Ilievski_2024}.
-In general, we expect that, for a charge in the system to show anomalous fluctuations, it has to have a vanishing velocity in equilibrium (usually afforded by a $\mathbb{Z}_2$ symmetry of the charge) and other modes should have no self-couplings, which would otherwise induce superdiffusion of the charge as in the heat mode with the $5/3$-Levy exponent in anharmonic chains \cite{Spohn2014}.
-It is also reasonable to assume that anomalous fluctuations are robust away from charge inertness, but a more precise analysis of such a situation is beyond the scope of the present Letter.
+In general, we expect that, for a charge in the system to show anomalous fluctuations, it has to have a vanishing velocity in equilibrium (usually afforded by a $\mathbb{Z}_2$ symmetry of the charge) while other modes should be independent of their own velocities (i.e. no self-coupling), which would otherwise induce superdiffusion of the charge as in the heat mode with the $5/3$-Levy exponent in anharmonic chains \cite{Spohn2014}.

-To our knowledge, the above solution is the first exact solution of full BMFT equations in an interacting model and therefore serves as an independent check of their validity.
-Furthermore, Eqs.~\eqref{eq:bmft_sol_charge} and \eqref{eq:bmft_particle_charge} match the solution of the flow equation in ballistic fluctuation theory (see SM), corroborating the identification advocated in Ref.~\cite{BMFT}.

 Note that Eq.~\eqref{eq:SCGF_exact} is valid for any value of $b\in(-1,1)$, including $b=0$, where the dynamical exponent becomes $z=2$.
 On the other hand, for typical fluctuations the two cases $b\neq0$ and $b=0$ have to be treated separately since the dynamical exponents in the two cases differ.
 However, it turns out that, in the single-file (i.e., deterministic) limit $\Gamma=0$, the underlying mechanism, namely that initial fluctuations evolving according to the Euler equations fully determine charge current fluctuations, remains true even for typical fluctuations.